Last updated on May 15th, 2025 at 04:37 pm

 We finally got to visit the Gili islands 8 years after initially planned, and let’s just sat it was worth the wait!

-Fully aware the Gili Islands is a top tourist destination, we were unsure how we would feel being in such a popular and possibly crowded place – even in low season.
+Fully aware the Gili Islands is a top tourist destination in Indonesia, we were unsure how we would feel being in such a popular and possibly crowded place – even in low season.

 We love talking about island living so we would love to hear your thoughts about the Gili islands.